 On June 16, 2006, a petition for certiorari was filed in Means v.
 Navajo Nation seeking review of the Ninth Circuit's decision which held that under the 1990 amendments to the Indian Civil Rights Act (the Duro amendments), the Navajo Nation may exercise misdemeanor criminal jurisdiction over a person who is not a member of the tribe, but who is an enrolled member of another Indian tribe.
 First, relying on Morton v.
 Mancari, the court concluded that "the weight of established law requires us to reject Means's equal protection claim" on the basis that Indian tribal identity is political rather than racial.
 Second, the court found that Means's "facial due process challenge has no force" in light of the fact that the Indian Civil Rights Act confers all the protections Means would receive under the U.S. Constitution except the right to grand jury indictment (which is not available in a misdemeanor prosecution) and the right to appointed counsel (which is provided in the Navajo Bill of Rights).
-The Project is in contact with the attorneys for the Navajo Nation and the United States (which intervened as a defendant at the Ninth Circuit) whose briefs in opposition are currently due on July 20, 2006.
+The Project is in contact with the attorneys for the Navajo Nation and the United States (which intervened as a defendant at the Ninth Circuit).
+The United States filed its brief in opposition on August 21, 2006.
+The Navajo Nation sought and was granted an extension to file its brief in opposition which is now due on September 5, 2006.

-MORRIS v.
-TANNER (No. 05-1285) - On April 6, 2006, a petition for certiorari was filed in Morris v.
+Morris v.
+Tanner (No. 05-1285) - On April 6, 2006, a petition for certiorari was filed in Morris v.
 Tanner seeking review of the Ninth Circuit's unpublished memorandum opinion affirming the district court's grant of summary judgment in favor of the Confederated Salish & Kootenai Tribes and its courts based on its published decision in Means v.
 Navajo Nation (see above).
-The Project worked with the attorneys representing the Tribes and the United States who filed their briefs in opposition on June 9,
+The Project worked with the attorneys representing the Tribes and the United States who filed their briefs in opposition on June 9, 2006.

-2006.
 On June 16, 2006, the Mountain States Legal Foundation filed an amicus brief in support of the petitioners, arguing that "[t]his case presents this Court with an opportunity to remove the confusion that surrounds this Court's Indian law jurisprudence by declaring that Congress may not subject American citizens to prosecution by tribal courts that are not constrained by the United States Constitution, whether on the basis of race, political affiliation, or for any other reason."
-The case has been scheduled for conference on September 25, 2006, and, given the current briefing schedule, may be considered by the Court at the same time as Means v.
-Navajo Nation.
+The case has been scheduled for conference on September 25, 2006.